hshakula/rpr-primvar-proposal/index.md

 ### Material

 Let's say our material has `color` property.
-Instead of explicitly setting `color` value (to vec4/to texture/etc) we specify that `color` value is imported from the geometry that uses this material.
-For example, the name of the primvar used here is "rgbnoise".
+In RPR, we can set this property to some constant color or material node that calculates color in runtime.
+For using primvar in material calculations, we only need to declare that we want to read particular primvar from the geometry (loose coupling).
 The material does not care how exactly a particular geometry calculates (exports) this value for each ray hit point.
-The material only declares that some primvar should be used here or there.
-If a particular geometry does not have a required primvar, we use some fallback value.
+If a particular geometry does not have a required primvar, we use fallback value.
+Typically, primvar is identified by name.
+For example purposes, our target primvar is named "rgbnoise".

 ### Geometry

 Let's say our geometry primitive is a triangle mesh.
 This mesh has points, indices, and primvar of vec3 array type named "rgbnoise" with vertex interpolation (one vec3 value for each point).
 So this geometry should define an export socket with "rgbnoise" name.
-In this particular case (triangle mesh, vertex interpolation), the exported value can be calculated via barycentric interpolation of three values that are taken from the points of the current triangle.
+In this particular case (triangle mesh with vertex interpolated primvar), the exported value can be calculated via barycentric interpolation of three values that are taken from the points of the current triangle.

 # API proposal